killaketa/basejkaEX/README.md

 * restored the ability to use map glitches via dmflags 520

 1.03
-* Cheats are now toggled via rcon - sv_cheats
+* Cheats are now toggled via rcon for all players - sv_cheats 1

-A couple more to come soon.